Heart-BreakOne/auto-raiders/README.md

 ⚙️ Set your preferences on the extension's tab.<br>
 🛑 Switch idling captains (allows playing with offline captains) and fills open slots with your loyalty and favorite captains<br>
 ⏸️ Pause individual slots to manually manage them<br>
-💎 Skip loyalty chests if your loyalty is not gold<br>
+💎 Skip loyalty chests if your loyalty is not diamond<br>
 💰 Collects rewards, quests, battlepass, free daily rewards.<br>
 ☠️ Savages defeat chests.<br>
 📜 Buy scrolls at your own discretion<br>
 🗡️🛡️ Set what unit rarity types you would like to use<br>
+🎯 Set priority for specific units you would like to use and not use<br>
-☝️ Set how many units to place on dungeons and PVP<br>
+☝️ Set how many units to place<br>
 ⚔️ Opens battlefield.<br>
 ⚗️ Use potions at you're own discretion<br>
 ✌️ Seeks a valid marker: vibe markers, set markers and maps without markers.<br>